chriswsuarez/tic_tac_toe/README.md

 This package contains the game tic tac toe!

 It is currently a fully playable game on the terminal window!
 Simply git clone the code, build, and run the subsequent tic tac toe exectuable.
-Or attempt to run the already uploaded executable named "tic_tac_toe"

 Future work:
   1. Add GUI!